logdna/logdna-s3/doc/env.md

 ### `HOSTNAME`

-> Optionally, use alternative host name set through the environment
+> Optionally, use an alternative host name configured through the environment

 | Config | Value |
 | --- | --- |